Can You Get Addicted to Crystal Meth After the First Use?

 How Do You Get Addicted to Crystal meth?

-With repeated use, the user will start developing a tolerance and find that he needs to take more and more to get the effects he’s seeking.
+With repeated use, the user will start developing a tolerance and find that they need to take more and more to get the effects they are seeking.
 This pattern of taking increasing amounts of or more potent meth puts the user at risk for dependence, a state in which the body has adapted in such a way that it needs the drug in order to function as expected.
 Without continued meth use, the body begins to experience the effects of withdrawal, which can be extremely uncomfortable both physically and psychologically.
 The avoidance of withdrawal is a particularly compelling reason for the continued use of meth.
 Even the best intentions to quit using can be squashed by the desire to stave off the symptoms of withdrawal.

-What To Do If You’re Considering Trying Crystal Meth
+Questions to Ask if You’re Considering Trying Crystal Meth

 Why do I want to try crystal meth?
 Is it because of pressure from friends or family?